hall-lab/svtools/Tutorial.md

     3. Use `svtools lmerge` to merge variants deemed to be identical in the sorted VCF
     4. (Optional) Remove EBV (Epstein-Barr Virus) variants
     5. Use `svtools genotype` to force genotypes for variant positions discovered in other samples
-    6. Use `svtools copynumber` to create per-sample copy number annotations based on CNVnator histograms
+    6. Use `svtools copynumber` to create per-sample copynumber annotations based on CNVnator histograms
         1. Prepare environment for CNVnator
         2. Make an uncompressed copy
         3. Make coordinate file
-        4. Annotate variants with copy number from CNVnator using `svtools copynumber`
+        4. Annotate variants with copynumber from CNVnator using `svtools copynumber`
-    7. Use `svtools vcfpaste` to construct a VCF that pastes in genotype and copy number information
+    7. Use `svtools vcfpaste` to construct a VCF that pastes in genotype and copynumber information
     8. Use `svtools prune` to filter out additional variants deemed to be identical

 ## Satisfy computing environment requirements